The Atlas of In-Context Learning: How Attention Heads Shape In-Context Retrieval Augmentation: Acknowledgements

+We thank the anonymous reviewers for their critical reading of our manuscript and their insightful comments and suggestions.

 \paragraph{Licenses} Llama-3.1-8B-Instruct is released under the Llama 3.1 Community License.
 Gemma-2-9B-it is released under the Gemma license agreement.
 Mistral-7B-Instruct-v0.3 is released under Apache 2.0.
 NQ-Swap and TriviaQA that we use are derived from MRQA \citep{fisch-etal-2019-mrqa}, which is released under the MIT license.
 We construct the biography dataset using Wikidata Query Service,\footnote{\url{https://query.wikidata.org/}} which is available under CC0.
+The OPUS Europarl dataset is also available under CC0.